balkisous/IOS_App-Clima/README.md

 ## Goal's Project 🎯

-This project introduce me to the wonderful world of Application Programming Interfaces (APIs) to grab live data from the internet.
+This project introduced me to the wonderful world of Application Programming Interfaces (APIs) to grab live data from the Internet.

 ## What I create 🧱